kimfucious/netlify-forms-formik/README.md

 If you're familiar with Formik, this is where all the action usually happens; however, I've moved some of the action out of this function and into a separate function, `handleSubmit`, which gets triggered by a [React Effect Hook](https://reactjs.org/docs/hooks-reference.html#useeffect).

 The reason for separating this out is that there is a delay between executing reCaptcha, receiving the reCaptcha response, putting it somewhere (e.g. state) where it can be accessed, and having that value ready to inject into the form data on submission.
 And I got tired of shooting blanks when submitting my form.
+There's probably a better way to do this as well.

 #### onVerify